-Sugary drinks contain energy (kilojoules) from added sugar with no nutritional value, and can contribute to excess weight gain in children.
-The World Health Organization (WHO) recommends less than 10% of total energy should come from free sugars.
-Data from the Australian Health Survey (2011–12) found ¾ of 9–18 year olds exceeded this recommendation, and sugary drinks were a significant source of sugar intake.
+Such drinks contain energy (kilojoules) from added sugar and have no nutritional value.
+They can contribute to excess weight gain in children.
 Many sugary drinks are also acidic, which can damage children’s teeth.

 Other drinks to enjoy in small amounts

 - flavoured milk, milkshakes and smoothies, preferably reduced fat and no added ice-cream, gelato or sorbet